What is 1099 NEC form?

 The 1099 NEC filing is mandatory in the following states.
 However, it is important to note that in some of these states, sending the forms is only required if state income tax is withheld.
 To confirm this requirement, it is advisable to directly check with the respective state authorities.

-Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, District of Columbia, Georgia, Hawaii, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Utah, Vermont, Virginia, West Virginia, Wisconsin.
+Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, District of Columbia, Georgia, Hawaii, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Utah, Vermont, Virginia, West Virginia, Wisconsin.2.
+What is the minimum threshold that requires the submission of a 1099 NEC form?

 The threshold for the requirement for submission of a "Nonemployee Compensation" form is aggregate payments must be equal to or exceed $600.
 If the payment falls below this threshold, it is not necessary to report it to the IRS unless there is federal backup withholding.